ianmhoffman606/montecuda/README.md

 # CUDA Monte Carlo Pi Estimation

 This project is a high-performance implementation of the Monte Carlo method to estimate the value of Pi using NVIDIA's CUDA platform.
-It is designed to be built and run directly from Visual Studio Code on Windows.

 ## Description